thunderclient/thunder-client-support/README.md

 * Documentation: if you like to improve documentation, please submit PR.
 * The following modules are open for contribution, let me know if you like to contribute
   * Code Snippet Generation
-  * Import of OpenAPI json/yaml files
-  * Import of Insomnia Collections

 <a name="privacy"></a>
 ## Privacy
 * Basic anonymised analytics data is collected using [vscode-extension-telemetry](https://github.com/Microsoft/vscode-extension-telemetry), No Personal or request data is collected.
 You can opt out using VS Code Settings [details here](https://code.visualstudio.com/docs/getstarted/telemetry)